CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 But doesn't the 105 have more compression than the 50?
 Sadly no. Compression is not caused by the length of the lens, it is a function of the distance between the film plane and the subject.
 Since the 105 and the 50 are the same framing on their respective systems, the subject distance and therefore compression will be the same.

-Yeah I know, I'm a dirty, pentax-hating apostate for even suggesting it.
+Yes I know, I'm a dirty, pentax-hating apostate for even suggesting it.
 But seriously, check out this [comparison video](https://www.youtube.com/watch?v=UbU-w0J_7MM) by Julien Jarry if you don't believe me.

+It also has a miserable minimum focusing distance of 1m, making it a pain to compose close artistic shots.
+It's bad enough that I've taken to carrying around an extension tube just to be able to focus on my subjects.

 ### Why Bother?
 So if the famous lenses aren't really any better, then why bother with an expensive, heavy, massive camera that only gets 10 photos a roll?

-Well for starter, the negatives are gigantic.
+Well for starters, the negatives are gigantic.
 On top of having way more detail and less grain, I find them easier to develop and easier to scan.
 Only 10 photos per roll certainly seems like a downside, but as a slow and deliberate shooter, I rather appreciate not struggling to take 36 photos on a 35mm roll.
 While looking though my cameras for this post, I discovered that I have 10 shots still left on my Pentax K1000 that have apparently been in the camera for EIGHT YEARS.
 This is not a problem you run into on the Pentax 67.

 If I want to shoot a detailed landscape shot, there isn't a better camera in my collection than the Pentax 67 with the 45mm lens.
 The resolution and detail is just insane.

 ### Shooting Experience

-If I’m heading out *specifically* to photos, the Pentax 67 is at the top of my list.
+If I’m heading out *specifically* to shoot photos, the Pentax 67 is at the top of my list.
 The massive negatives, the awesome lenses, the undeniable conversation factor...it's just so much fun.

 However, if I’m out and about and want a camera “just in case,” the Pentax 67 stays at home.
 I could walk around with literally three Nikon FM2s hanging from my neck and they would take up less space than the Pentax.
 Carrying this thing slung over your shoulder for a day is enough to give you adult onset scoliosis.